ooni/probe-desktop/Readme.md

     alt="follow on Twitter"></a>
 </p>

-OONI Probe is free and open source software designed to measure internet censorship and other forms of network interference.
+OONI Probe is a free and open source software designed to measure internet censorship and other forms of network interference.

 [Click here to report a bug](https://github.com/ooni/probe/issues/new)